rust-lang/rust/text/0000-inline-semantic.md

 # Motivation
 [motivation]: #motivation

-It is well-known that the error message reported by `unwrap()` is useless.
+It is well-known that the error message reported by `unwrap()` is useless:

 ```text
 thread 'main' panicked at 'called `Option::unwrap()` on a `None` value', /checkout/src/libcore/option.rs:335
 note: Run with `RUST_BACKTRACE=1` for a backtrace.
 ```

-There have been numerous discussions ([a], [b], [c]) that wants `unwrap()` and friends to provide the better information to locate the panic.
-Previously, [RFC 1669] attempted to address this by introducing the `unwrap!(x)` macro to the standard library, but it was closed since the `x.unwrap()` convention is too entrenched.
+There have been numerous discussions ([a], [b], [c]) that want `unwrap()` and friends to provide better information to locate the panic.
+[RFC 1669] attempted to address this by introducing the `unwrap!(x)` macro to the standard library, but it was closed since the `x.unwrap()` convention is too entrenched.

-This RFC tries to introduce line numbers into `unwrap()` without requiring users to adapt a new idiom, i.e. the user should be able to see the precise location without changing any of the source code.
+This RFC introduces line numbers into `unwrap()` without requiring users to adapt a new idiom, i.e. the user should be able to see the precise location without changing any source code.

 # Guide-level explanation